 Q: How long is the BSRS program?

 A: The program can be taken in as little as one year.
 Students work directly with the program director to custom design a curriculum load that fits their needs.
-The average student takes 2 years to complete the program going part time.
+The average student takes 2 years to complete the program attending part-time.

 Q: Does the program qualify for financial aid (grants & loans)?